 How do you define a good web design?
-A design that sells your product/service to your visitors.
-Or leads your visitor to subscribe to your newsletter.
-Irrespective of your intentions, a good web design conveys your USP to your visitors.
-It communicates with your customers on your behalf, to explain anything without your customers having to ask.
+Is it a design that sells your product/service to your visitors?
+Or one that compels your visitor to subscribe to your newsletter.
+Irrespective of your intentions, there is no doubt that a good web design conveys your company’s USP to your visitors.
+It communicates with your customers on your behalf to explain everything without your customers having to ask.

-Essentially, it keeps your customers engaged, even to those who land on the website without the intention to purchase.
-And creating such designs is difficult without learning your customers’ intentions.
+A good web design keeps your customers engaged – even those who land on the website without any intention to purchase.
+Creating such designs is difficult without learning your customers’ intentions.
 To create a good web design, you should try to bring the following 4 elements to effectively convey your message to your visitors.

-1.)
-Usability: The best way to check for the ease of usability of your website, consider it being browsed by a person who is unacquainted with your product/service.
-Basically, someone who doesn’t directly relates to your service.
-And see if he/she gets the point you make.
+· Usability: The best way to check for the ease of usability of your website, consider it being browsed by a person who is unacquainted with your product/service.
+Basically, someone who doesn’t directly relate to your service.
+Then see if he/she gets the point you are trying to make.

-So, choose colors and pictures for your website wisely.
+· Eye-pleasing: There’s no way you can compromise with that.
+Forget sales, if your website is not appealing, you won’t have many visitors on your website.
+So, choose colours and pictures for your website wisely.
 Make sure that your design isn’t overwhelming.
-Too much color or too much text, either way you’d be confusing your costumers.
-It’s a good practice to create wireframes first, and then go about materializing your design goals.
+Too much colour or too much text can be too confusing for your costumers.
+It’s a good practice to create wireframes first and then go about materializing your design goals.

+Good web design can go a long way in showcasing a brand in the most appealing and intuitive manner.
 Has something else worked better for you?
-Do share with us in the comments.
+If so, do share it with us in the comments.